-From 6 April 2017, anyone aged between 18 and 40 will be able to save up to £4,000 a year and get a government bonus of 25%, so up to £1000 payable at the end of each tax year up to age 50.
+Introduced on 6 April 2017, the Lifetime ISA allows anyone aged between 18 and 40 to save up to £4,000 a year and get a government bonus of 25%, so up to £1000 payable at the end of each tax year up to age 50.

 What can the Lifetime ISA be used for?

-The Lifetime ISA is being introduced to encourage saving with a dual purpose to help purchase a first home or for retirement from age 60.
+The Lifetime ISA has been introduced to encourage saving with a dual purpose to help purchase a first home or for retirement from age 60.

 How can it be used to save for a first home?

 The savings in the ISA can be used to purchase a first home (not a buy-to-let property) worth up to £450,000.

 Two first time buyers can both use their savings (including the bonus) when buying a property up to £450,000 together.